∀kashicverse - 2013 Developer Interview

 —So players should get a handle of the Method system first, got it.
 Well, do you have a final message for our readers?

-LuCK: I hope you enjoy the high degree of freedom in Akashicverse.
+LuCK: I hope you enjoy the freedom in Akashicverse.
 We want players to find their own individual playstyle.

 Nicolai: There are a lot of homages in Akashicverse that the readers of Shooting Gameside will surely recognize, so we hope you enjoy finding them.

 hart: Find the Methods you like and enjoy Akashicverse the way you think it should be enjoyed.